oracle/pgql-lang/pages/pgql-1.3-spec.md

 ```

 The [table alias](#table-aliases) is required only if the underlying table is used as edge table more than once, in order to provide unique names for edge tables.
-It can also be used to provide a label for the vertices.
+It can also be used to specify the label of the edges.

 The source vertex table and destination vertex table are mandatory for defining the two endpoints of the edge.
 A key is optional if there is a single foreign key from the edge table to the source or destination vertex table.